Oh Snap! We've Been De-Risked!

 We regularly receive calls from institutions facing de-risking challenges, and due to recent events like the FTX debacle and the SVB closure, correspondents are becoming more stringent with their risk profiles.
 Even the Treasury Department has expressed concern, as indicated in their report here.

-Navigating the Impact of De-Risking
+Navigating the impact of de-risking

 Undoubtedly, being de-risked presents a host of difficulties.
 If you haven't already done so, it is considered best practice to establish redundancy in your correspondent relationships before an emergency arises.
 Building multiple partnerships and diversifying your options will provide you with greater resilience in navigating such situations.